Tesora/fuel-plugin-tesora-dbaas/docs/guide/tesora-dbaas-guide.rst

 To install a datastore for say `mysql 5.6`, follow these steps:

 #.
-Log in to the fuel node running the Tesora DBaaS Controller
+Log in to the fuel node running the Tesora DBaaS Controller.

 #.
-Change directory
+Change directory.
    ::

-     > cd /opt/tesora/dbaas/bin
+     cd /opt/tesora/dbaas/bin

 #.
-Source the `openrc.sh` file located in this directory
+Source the `openrc.sh` file located in this directory.
    ::

-     > source openrc.sh
+     source openrc.sh

 #.
-Run `add-datastore.sh` to download and install the datastore guest image you want
+Run `add-datastore.sh` to download and install the datastore guest image you want.
    ::

-     > ./add-datastore.sh mysql 5.6
+     ./add-datastore.sh mysql 5.6

      Installing guest 'tesora-ubuntu-trusty-mysql-5.6-EE-1.7'